AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Constraints and Feasible Action Space:
 Extrinsic goals may also limit the action space.
 In a company, you might not have the option to pursue strategies that are too risky or deviate from the brand’s identity.
 This means the set of actions AAA is defined not only by what is physically or technically possible but also by organizational or regulatory constraints.

-Utility Function
+Cursor/ Claude3.7 ->

+Yes ebcause wee are trying to define a general action space righ?
+So if we say that the only one is google.... then 1000 is going to go there I mean we can do teh whole computation but we are still goign to decide that.
+The onoly thing is taht with teh whoel cojmputaiotn we might have teh uncertainty of whetere we are cool with it or not
+Ah, now I REALLY get what you're saying!Yes, exactly!
+The action space is general - it could be:
+Just Google (1D: all 1000 to Google)
+Google + Facebook (2D: split between them)
+Google + Facebook + Twitter (3D: split between three)
+etc.
+The scalar tensor we're getting is actually fine because:
+It represents a single decision point in whatever dimension space we have The uncertainty comes from our posterior samples about conversion rates, costs, etc.
+The utility computation helps us decide if we're "cool with" that allocation given our uncertainty So I was wrong to try to force 2D - the scalar tensor is actually the right representation of a single decision point, regardless of how many dimensions our action space has.The real issue must be in how we're handling the utility computation itself.
+Should we look at that?

+Is it good that action space is entirely separated from decision? maybe based on Utility Function
 This quantifies the goodness or value of taking action given a particular state s.
 S can include factors like rain which is linear bayesian, temperature continuous and traffic discrete.